Jeje2201/LeNouveauScrum/README.md

 <img src="https://i.imgur.com/aYYb3xo.png"/>

 ## Retrospective
-List of all the demo you allocated that are not done, that you can set on done when you finish it.
+List of all the demos you allocated that are not done and you can set on done when you finish it.
 List of objectives you had for this sprint that you can change states and list of remarks that are not done.
 <img src="https://i.imgur.com/wS5OmaV.png"/>

 ## Interference